-The CRM scoping workshop defines the range of your CRM project.
-Think of it as starting your CRM project on the right foot.
+The Dynamics 365 scoping workshop defines the range of your Dynamics 365 project.
+Think of it as starting your project on the right foot.
 It describes what should and perhaps more importantly what should not be included in the project.
-Your CRM scoping workshop is how you ensure that the CRM implementation that you provide to your team or organisation does what it needs to do in order to support their needs.
+Your scoping workshop is how you ensure that the Dynamics 365 implementation that you provide to your team or organisation does what it needs to do in order to support their needs.

-If you invest in some subject matter expert CRM training or Guide Me Guru (our free walkthrough of Microsoft CRM functionality) as part of your CRM scoping phase, you will be able to easily identify those processes that can be quickly implemented with little or no customisation.
+If you invest in some subject matter expert Microsoft Dynamics 365 training or Guide Me Guru (our free walkthrough of Microsoft Dynamics 365 functionality) as part of your project scoping phase, you will be able to easily identify those processes that can be quickly implemented with little or no customisation.
 Having a few members of your team with the knowledge of your business and your chosen technology, will pay huge dividends in the speed of project delivery, the overall cost of the project and the quality of the new solution.

-The CRM scoping workshop also ensures that we understand your business and the requirements that you have of your CRM project.
-To ensure that your CRM project delivers the maximum to your business it is essential that the business processes that you will use going forward are effective and appropriate.
-If your CRM just automates broken or ineffective ways of doing business, you cannot get the maximum benefit from your investment in CRM.
+The Microsoft Dynamics 365 scoping workshop also ensures that we understand your business and the requirements that you have of your Dynamics 365 project.
+To ensure that your Dynamics 365 project delivers the maximum to your business it is essential that the business processes that you will use going forward are effective and appropriate.
+If your Dynamics 365 just automates broken or ineffective ways of doing business, you cannot get the maximum benefit from your investment in Microsoft Dynamics 365.
 As well as avoiding automating broken and ineffective processes, the scoping workshop gives you the opportunity to confirm which are the most important processes in your business.
 As in many other areas of life, the pareto principle applies here, i.e. 80% of the results come from 20% of the effort.
 The scoping workshop will allow you to identify the low hanging fruit - the areas where you will get a lot of benefit for relatively little effort.
-For the vast majority of Dynamics 365 / Microsoft CRM projects, at least 70% of requirements can be met out of the box using only configuration.
+For the vast majority of Dynamics 365 projects, at least 70% of requirements can be met out of the box using only configuration.
 The real challenge comes when working out the best way to implement the requirements, since there are always multiple ways to implement each requirement.

 It also gives you a chance to confirm that you really do need each process, or as one of our client's said recently "to avoid creating a bright and shiny version of the rubbish that we currently have".